UoMResearchIT/r-day-workshop/_episodes/03-loading-data-into-R.md

 # ... with 1,694 more rows
 ~~~
 {: .output}
-When we enter `gapminder` by itself on the command line, it will print the contents of `gapminder``; we see that it consists of a `tibble`.
+When we enter `gapminder` by itself on the command line, it will print the contents of `gapminder`; we see that it consists of a tibble.
 A tibble is a way of storing tabular data, which is part of the tidyverse.
 We see the variable names, and an (abbreviated) string indicating what type of data is stored in each variable.

 > ## read_csv() vs read.csv()